tansaku/learner_dictionary_rails/README.md

 # Learner Dictionary Rails

-Transcript of how we created this
+Transcript of how we created this (from session one)

 ```
 [tansaku@Samuels-MBP:~/Documents/GitHub/tansaku/learner_dictionary (master)]$